 Software-wise, the company uses the WinHR.NET Personnel Software, which allows you to securely record vast amounts of personal information about company staff.
 Also installed is Tensor’s flagship WinTA.NET Time and Attendance software, which provides total control over the creation of working rules, Access Control, Job Costing and System Security.
 It provides Smart Card and Biometric validation of an employee’s identification, plus Access Control with graphical maps and email alerts for all types of doors, barriers, turnstiles & gates.
 The system supports EM, HID, iClass & MiFare smart cards.

 Last, but certainly not least, Macroart makes very good use of the web-based Self-Service Module (SSM) with Hayley describing the software as “very easy to use straight away!”

 SSM allows enrolled employees to Clock IN or OUT for Time and Attendance purposes and book themselves ON or OFF the fire evacuation list.
 SSM may also be used by employees to book ON or OFF production jobs via their internet browser or smartphone app.
 A person can use SSM to request new periods of absence, cancel pending absence requests or cancel approved absence requests that have not yet occurred.
 Requests can also be made to add missed clockings, amend or delete clockings made in error.
 Additionally, employees working a formal flexitime system can view their current flexi-balance in real time and request flexitime adjustments.

-The Tensor Time and Attendance system was deployed in December 2017, with the Tensor Operations Department engineers installing one of the clocking units and the software.
+The Tensor Time and Attendance system were deployed with the Tensor Operations Department engineers installing one of the clocking units and the software.
 Macroart installed a second clock themselves.
 No major issues were encountered during either the hardware or the software installation processes.

 Hayley attended two different training sessions at Tensor’s Hail Weston Training Centre.
 The first one dealt with the Time and Attendance side of the software while the second tackled the HR features.